Moderne architecture: Art Deco and Moderne architecture: terms and evolution

-Originating in the International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925, the style has expression in styles traditionally classified as Art Deco, Streamline Moderne, Late Moderne, and, in the U.S., PWA/WPA Moderne.
+Originating in the International Exhibition of Modern Decorative and Industrial Arts held in Paris in 1925, the style has expression in styles traditionally classified as Art Deco, Streamline Moderne, Late Moderne, and, in the U.S., PWA/Classical Moderne.
 Architectural historian Richard Guy Wilson characterized the style by the eclectic co-existence of "traditionalism and modernism".

+Art Moderne, with its novel streamline character, also manifested itself in the design of cars, planes and ships.
+It does sometimes overlap with Art Deco in the design of certain buildings, but it has a horizontal emphasis, as opposed to the vertical emphasis of Art Deco.